James Bond Exhibition, Science Museum, London April

 |

-overpriced, mediocre food and a long wait for it.
-The guy left is
+overpriced, served mediocre food and with a long wait.
+The guy

 |